LukasL97/nextjs-server-actions-example/articleEN.md

 }
 ```

-The `saveUser` example shows us, how we can use Server Actions to write data to the server.
+The `saveUser` example shows us, how we can use Server Actions to send data to the server.
 Compared to [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers), Server
 Actions have the advantage, that they provide type safety during compile time.
 When using route handlers, it can easily happen that, for instance, our request body on client side does not match the